Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

 - *Status*
 Click the drop-down list to select a process status.
-The following options are available:
+The following statuses are available:

     - **All**
     Select this option to display all actions, regardless of their status.